Trace Minimization and Roots in ${\rm PSL}(2,\mathbb{R})$: Introduction

-Now we describe the contents of this paper in detail.
+Let us give a brief outline of the paper.
 In Section~\ref{sec2} we recall some basic results about $\PSLR$ and its subgroups.
-In addition, we collect a number of formulas for the traces of elements of $\PSLR$ and for Chebyshev polynomials.
-The main tools used later on are the Power Formula
+In addition, we collect a number of formulas for the traces of elements of $\PSLR$ and for Chebyshev S-polynomials.
+The main tools used later on are the power formula

 and the trace formula for commutators of powers